Scotland

 Cards

-Mastercard and Visa will be accepted everywhere.
-American Express is also accepted in most high street shops, but in local businesses and smaller shops it is a 50/50, so I wouldn’t rely on it.
-Most card readers allow for contactless payments which makes things easy.
+Mastercard and Visa will be accepted just about everywhere.
+American Express is also accepted by most large retailers, but in local businesses and smaller shops it is a 50/50, so I wouldn’t rely on it.
+Most card readers allow for contactless payments which makes things nice and easy!

 Cash

-In Scotland, we use Scottish notes, which are legal tender in the rest of the UK, but some places (especially in England) can be iffy about it.
-If you’re heading to another part of the UK after Scotland, I would suggest maybe exchanging your Scottish notes at a bank for the local equivalent, just to avoid any potential issues.
+In Scotland we use Scottish notes, which are legal tender in the rest of the UK, but some places (especially in England) can be iffy about it.
+If you’re heading to another part of the UK after Scotland, consider exchanging your Scottish notes at a bank for the local equivalent, just to avoid any potential issues.

 Tipping